CarnegieHall/archives-findingaids/README.md

 #### Robert E. Simon Jr. Collection 📄
 **[Finding Aid](/namedcolls-fa/robertSimon.html)** | Robert E. Simon Sr. purchased Carnegie Hall from Louise Carnegie in 1925 and formed Carnegie Hall Inc. to act as the Hall’s administrative body.
 Upon his death in 1935, his son Robert Simon Jr. became owner and then president of Carnegie Hall Inc. until the sale of the Hall to the City of New York in 1960.
 This collection contains correspondence, scrapbooks, and board minutes related to Simon’s ownership of Carnegie Hall.

+### William Burnet Tuthill 📝
+**[Collection Guide](/namedcolls-fa/tuthill.pdf** | William Burnet Tuthill was the architect of Carnegie Hall and the collection includes the questionnaires he sent to European theaters to inquire about how other theaters and hall were built, a scrapbook with clippings of articles and lithographs of his works, and a series of architectural drawings for the Hall and its renovations.